 Displaying a tooltip on demand

-In some cases you need to display a tooltip from your code at the moment when you need it but not when the user pauses the mouse inside the control and the tooltip window appears after a time pause.
-For example, you display the message to the user when you check the password when the user hits the Login button:
+In some cases, you need to display a tooltip from your code at the moment when you need it but not when the user pauses the mouse inside the control for some time.
+For example, you may display a message to the user after checking the entered password when the user clicks the 'Log in' button: